frikkfossdal/fluffy-octo-potato/README.md

 # fluffy-octo-potato

 An application for creating and optimizing toolpaths for a 3D printing system consisting of multiple indevidual nozzles.
-The application is part of a ongoing research collaboration between the Department of Computing, Mathematics and Physics at  Western Norway University of Applied Sciences and the fablab Fellesverkstedet in Oslo.
-See separate git for mechanical prototype of the system, based on Fellesverkstedet´s [chamferrail](https://github.com/fellesverkstedet/fabricatable-machines) system.
-All code is writter in the c++ framework Openframeworks.

 ## Status
 Currently under heavy development.